jawniss/jawniss.github.io/resume.md

 <p class="alignleft" align=justify>
     <span style="padding-left: 30px; padding-right: 25px; display:block">
     <font size="3">
       This program successfully established a socket connection dictated by a unique port number and IP address in which multiple terminals could connect to, allowing them to send and receive data to one another.
-A queue successfully retained the order the clients sent their data in, ensuring the correct orderof messages received by the server.
+A queue successfully retained the order the clients sent their data in, ensuring the correct order of messages received by the server.
     </font>
     </span>
 </p>